 |30) Utah Jazz: Frank Jackson- 6’3 200 PG/SG Duke FR|

 |The Jazz PG situation is cloudy right now.
 Some team is probably going to overpay for George Hill and Dante Exum doesn’t seem to be ready just yet.
 Enter Jackson.
 The hometown kid returns.
 There have been rumors that Utah promised to draft him here at 30 and that’s why Jackson remained in the draft.
 Jackson had an up and down season at Duke but showed he has scoring ability and has good size and athleticism to play the PG at the next level.
 I think he prefers to play off the ball but at only 6’3 he’s somewhat of a tweener.

 Chevy is joined by Markus, Nate and newcomer Matt to discuss the latest NBA Trades and rumors.
 Nate and Matt headline talking the NBA Draft as they go in-depth of their sleepers and busts of the 2017 Draft.
 The team also sounds off on the latest Paul George scenarios and the Boston Celtics leverage.

-Baseline Times is not affiliated with the MLB, NBA, NFL, NCAA sports and any other respective organization.
+Baseline Times Media LLC is not affiliated with the MLB, NBA, NFL, NCAA sports, and any other respective organization.
 All logos and team names referenced are properties of their respective organizations and universities.
-All opinions and views shared solely represent those of the author and not that of the MLB, NBA, NFL, NCAA or any other sports organization.
+All opinions and views shared solely represent those of the author and not that of the MLB, NBA, NFL, NCAA, or any other sports organization.

 Contact us at firstname.lastname@example.org for any issues.